unlhcc/singularity-dockerfiles/README.md

 be pushed to Docker Hub and available for use.

 ### Build your Docker image
-**Note:  In order for /work to be available in the final image, you'll need to create the mount point in the Docker container when building.**
-This can be done via adding `RUN mkdir /work` to the Dockerfile.

 Clone the repo and do a pull in the master branch to ensure you're up-to-date.
 Then create a new branch to add your new image to: